jayeshgokhale/RepData_PeerAssessment1/PA1_template.md

 ```
 Total Number of Missing Values = **2304**

+We are creating a data frame out of the interval wise mean vector to be merged with the activity data frame later.

 ```r
 df.im <- data.frame(interval = names(intervalwise.mean),intervalmean = intervalwise.mean)
 ```

+This activity vector is now merged with the above created interval wise mean data frame.
+Since only one column is common viz. interval, merge will be done on that.
+Thereafter for all the NA values, steps column will be replaced with interval mean.

 ```r
 activity.imputed <- merge(activity,df.im)